ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 runtime.

 ## Declare Two pallet-asset Instances

+**NOTE:** Currently, moving away from `orml-tokens` is not practical.
+Given `orml-tokens` does not support multiple instances, the two separate instances cannot be fully realized.
+Instead, the transactor will act as though it has two configured instances, but will point each to the same instance of `orml-tokens`.

 A great reference for what it looks like to have two instances of pallet-assets can be found within the `PureStake/moonbeam` repository.
 Within the Moonbeam